-Daylighting involves, of course, the design and type of windows and skylights as well as fenestration, which means the location of them in the building.
+Daylighting involves the design and type of windows and skylights as well as fenestration, which means the location of them in the building.
 Glare remediation devices such as blind or shades are part of the solution.
 The National Fenestration Rating Council web site provides a wealth of information including a directory of certified products and a list of companies who participates in its programs to get their products rated.

 The science of daylighting design is not just how to provide enough daylight to an occupied space, but how to do so without any undesirable side effects.
-Beyond adding windows or skylights to a space, it involves carefully balancing heat gain and loss, glare control, and variations in daylight availability.
+Beyond adding windows or skylights to the space, it involves carefully balancing heat gain and loss, glare control, and variations in daylight availability.

 A daylighting system consists of systems, technologies, and architecture.
 While not all of these components are required for every daylighting system or design, one or more of the following are typically present: